 But again, that’s not all.

 Although those are probably some of the most important bits of information they should ask about, I would say there is another kind of question that can be equally as important: medical questions.
-Now, some of this information may already be in a child’s files at the doctor’s office and adoption agency, but it can be minimal and only stretch to one generation.
+Now, some of this information may already be in a child’s files at the doctor’s office and adoption agency, but it can be a minimal and only stretch to one generation.
 They should also consider asking:

 - Does mom’s side of the family show male pattern baldness?